10.1 C

 Andrew’s ties to Epstein have weighed on the monarchy for more than ten years.
 Numerous emails show the two remained in contact even after Epstein’s 2008 conviction for soliciting a minor.

-Queen Elizabeth II removed Andrew from royal duties in 2019 following his widely criticized BBC interview attempting to defend his relationship with Epstein.
+Queen Elizabeth II removed Andrew from royal duties in 2019 following his widely criticized BBC interview, attempting to defend his relationship with Epstein.
 Her decision came after public backlash over his continued involvement with Epstein post‑conviction.

 King Charles has taken further steps to separate the monarchy from his brother.
 He stripped Andrew of his right to use the title of prince and ordered him to leave Royal Lodge.

-On Monday, February 2, the king accelerated Andrew’s departure from the Windsor‑area residence, requiring him to move out months earlier than planned.
+On Monday, Feb.
+2, the king accelerated Andrew’s departure from the Windsor‑area residence, requiring him to move out months earlier than planned.
 The decision followed increasing frustration over Andrew continuing to receive royal privileges despite no longer being an active royal.

-Andrew is now living at the king’s Sandringham estate and will temporarily stay at Wood Farm Cottage.
+Andrew is now living at the King’s Sandringham estate and will temporarily stay at Wood Farm Cottage.

 The Justice Department’s document release represents one of the largest public disclosures of investigative records in recent years, offering extensive details about Epstein’s global network of influential contacts.